cynthia-okoduwa/DevOps-projects/Project17.md

   )
 }
 ```
+#### Route tables
-3. Next, create a file called route_tables.tf and inside it create routes for both public and private subnets, and a route for te the internet gateway, create the below resources.
+1. Next, create a file called `route_tables.tf``` and inside it create routes for both public and private subnets, and a route for te the internet gateway, create the below resources.
 Ensure they are properly tagged.
 ```
 # create private route table
 resource "aws_route_table" "private-rtb" {